yampelo/beagle/README.md

 <networkx.classes.multidigraph.MultiDiGraph at 0x12700ee10>
 ```

 It can also be done explicitly at each step.
-Using the functional calls, you can also define which Backend you wish to usem for example, to send data to DGraph
+Using the functional calls, you can also define which Backend you wish to use for example, to send data to DGraph

 ```python
 from beagle.datasources import HXTriage